digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 #### Mobile Push Notifications

 Push notifications can be sent to your mobile device if you have the Android or iOS app installed.
 You can choose the type of activity that will send a notification.
 By default, push notifications are sent “For mentions and direct messages”.
 If push notifications are sent “Never”, the Mattermost setting to trigger push notifications depending on your Mattermost [availability](#setting-your-status-availability.html) is hidden.
-If your System Admin has not set up push notifications, this setting will be disabled.
+If you do not see this option, and would like it to be enabled, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 If you’re actively viewing a channel (Public or Private), Direct Message, or Group Message on desktop or web, no push notifications will be sent for that channel.
 If a notification is viewed on desktop or web, the lockscreen notification will clear on Android, and on iOS the badge on the Mattermost app icon will decrement accordingl;

 #### Trigger Mobile Push Notifications When

 You can also choose when to send push notifications depending on your Mattermost availability.
 By default, push notifications are sent if your availability is **Away** or **Offline**.
 If **Send Mobile Push Notifications** is set as **Never**, this setting is hidden.
-If your System Admin has not set up push notifications, this setting will be disabled.
+If this setting is not showing for you, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 #### Words That Trigger Mentions